 Why do you need to avoid alcohol after Botox?

-Curious why can’t you drink alcohol after your botox appointment?
+Curious why can’t you drink alcohol after your Botox appointment?
 Below are the reasons you should avoid alcohol after Botox injections if you want sensational results.

 Top 6 Reasons to AVOID alcohol after Botox